kurmasz/poprawa/README.md

                     reports, and (2) calculate progress / final grades.
 All entries in a given category must be the same type.
 See [Grading Types](#grading-types).
   * `hidden_info_columns`: A list of columns from the info worksheet that you don't want displayed on this worksheet

-All worksheets contain links to all student info columns.
-However, not all of those columns may be relevant for each worksheet type.
+All category worksheets contain links to all student info columns.
+However, some of those columns may not be relevant for some worksheet types.
 For example, I find it helpful to have the section number displayed on each worksheet.
 However, I only need to see a student's GitHub account name when I'm grading projects.
 The `hidden_info_columns` instructs `workbook_builder` to hide info columns that the user doesn't want displayed.
 You can "unhide" them later using Excel if you change your mind.

 ### Attendance